MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

 This reference architecture describes how to modify and harden a [medallion lakehouse](/azure/databricks/lakehouse/medallion) as the system is adopted across an enterprise.

-Following a typical adoption pattern, as shown in the [baseline architecture](azure-data-factory-on-azure-landing-zones-baseline.yml), the architecture provided in this article is hardened to meet additional non-functional requirements (NFRs), provide additional capabilities, and shift responsibilities to a domain-based federated model.
+Following a typical adoption pattern, as shown in the [baseline architecture](azure-data-factory-on-azure-landing-zones-baseline.yml), the architecture provided in this article is hardened to meet additional non-functional requirements (NFRs), provide additional capabilities, and shift user and operator responsibilities to a domain-based federated model.

 This architecture reflects [Microsoft's Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/) for best practice and guidance, specifically for the implementation of [data domains](/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/architectures/data-domains) and the adoption of [data products](/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/architectures/data-landing-zone-data-products).